doctorandrewbrown/community-appliances/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+# Future Work on the App
+* The app still has a few aspects related to "stock control" that need to be adressed before a full production version would be ready.
+These issues are due to the current business model of selling single items.
+At present when a user adds an item to their cart it remains in the list of items for sale on the site.
+Even though the current user can not add an item already in their cart a concurrent user would be able to do so.
+Code could be implemented to remove an item from sale when an order is confirmed however, the problem remains if a concurrent user had the item in their cart.
+The issues above would clearly need further attention in a production version of the app.

+*

+* Currently when a user adds
 # Tools and Technologies

 ### Languages